mihirchronicles/code-encyclopedia/README.md

 const catDog = catsRule ?
     (dogsDrool ?
 "Let's all live in harmony": "Both cats and dogs drool") :
     (dogsDrool ?
 "Dogs are cool, nearly as cool as cats" : "Dogs and cats can be friends");
+// Output: `"Both cats and dogs drool"`
 ```

-This outputs `"Both cats and dogs drool"`, and it's also total nonsense but I hope you had fun staring at it and trying to figure it out.
 You don't even need to use the parentheses, and can also use multiple statements separated by commas.
 You can return statements in functions.
 You can use them in place of bulky `if/else` statements with much nicer-to-read code.
 The question mark means `if` and the colon means `else`.

-I use ternary operators at work all the time.
-I hope you enjoy them as much as I do.
-Check out the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) page for some examples.
-This [post](https://scotch.io/tutorials/understand-the-javascript-ternary-operator-like-abc) is lovely too.
+Check out the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) and [this post](https://scotch.io/tutorials/understand-the-javascript-ternary-operator-like-abc).

 ### Testing
-Today at work, we talked about test automation.
-One of the developers mentioned this quote:

-> We cannot rely on mass inspection to improve quality, though there are times when 100 percent inspection is necessary.
-As Harold S. Dodge said many years ago, â€˜You cannot inspect quality into a product.â€™ The quality is there or it isnâ€™t by the time itâ€™s inspected. - William E. Deming in _Out of the Crisis_

-Therefore we cannot rely on creating features in a hurry, throwing them over the fence and then expecting our applications to work well and without bugs.
+A well functioning team cannot rely on creating features in a hurry, throwing them over the fence and then expecting our applications to work well and without bugs.
 To instil quality from the start of a feature, there should be tests for it.

 Automated testing helps with this.
 Pre-commit hooks can be used when deploying builds so that errors are caught and addressed early.
-Unit tests can be run using pre-commit hooks - see my post on unit tests [here](https://amberwilson.co.uk/blog/unit-tests/).
+Unit tests can be run using pre-commit hooks.
+See a post [here](https://amberwilson.co.uk/blog/unit-tests/).
 However, there is a fine line between having too many automated tests, e.g. end-to-end tests that take too long to run with each build, and not having enough.
 Some companies run quicker unit tests on each build, and then run end-to-end tests as a nightly build.

-Please see the image [The Testing Pyramid](http://blog.xebia.com/its-2017-test-automation-is-not-optional-when-building-mobile-apps/) for one of many examples of the testing pyramid if you are confused when I mention unit tests or end-to-end (UI) tests.
+See the image [The Testing Pyramid](http://blog.xebia.com/its-2017-test-automation-is-not-optional-when-building-mobile-apps/) for one of many examples of the testing pyramid to understand unit tests or end-to-end (UI) tests.

 Manual testing is important too.
 It is usually done by QA engineers, and helps reveal edge cases that automated tests do not catch.
-As one developer at my work said, these tests are like the cherry on top of the testing pyramid.

 ### Types
 JavaScript has six primitive types.
 These all have default values and can be checked for using the `typeof` operator.